chirontt/daggerfx/README.md

 	gradlew nativeBuild

-The `nativeBuild` task will take a while to finish, resulting in a native executable file at:
+The `nativeBuild` task will take a while to finish, resulting in a native executable file at, e.g. in a Linux box:

-	build/gluonfx/x86_64-linux/daggerfx
+	./build/gluonfx/x86_64-linux/daggerfx

 (or if building on a Windows machine: